 6. Roy is not stupid.
 And, by age 35, he certainly is not naive.
 Does he really need Iris' note during the Playoff game to tell him that her son is his son?
 He couldn't figure it out based on their conversation back in her Chicago apartment?

-Removing a bullet from a human body is tricky now, and it was trickier then, before the development of antibiotics.
-The resulting infection could prove more dangerous than the bullet, as Presidents James Garfield and William McKinley found out.
+Removing a bullet from a human body is tricky now, and it was trickier then, before the common availability of antibiotics.
+Had there been a resulting infection, it could have proven more dangerous than the bullet, as Presidents James Garfield and William McKinley found out.
 But it was very possible.
 Why wasn't it removed when he was first shot?

 8. Why would the playoff game be held at night?
 In real life, no postseason game, or playoff for a Pennant, was held at night until 1971.